-Corn is one of the most popular vegetable to grow and eat, and all the more delicious when freshly harvested.
+Corn is one of the most popular vegetables to grow and eat, and all the more delicious when freshly harvested.
 To get the flavor of fresh corn, you will have to grow your own.
-[If you are wondering why corn is being called a vegetable here ,and not a grain, it's because in its fresh form corn is considered a vegetable.
-A grain is generally defined as a monocot grown for its mature seed.

-Corn plants grow straight, tall stalks that produce husked ears of tender kernels tufted with silks.
+Corn plants (botanical name: Zea mays) grow straight, tall stalks that produce husked ears of tender kernels tufted with silks.
 Most corn varieties look alike on the outside, but under the husks, sweet corn can be white, yellow, bicolor, and even red.
 Many modern sweet corn varieties have been bred to mature early in the season, but later maturing types tend to be sweeter.

 Traditional wisdom says harvest your corn the day before the raccoons do.
 Seriously, look for fat, dark green ears with brown tassels.
 Squeeze to test for firmness and a rounded, not pointed tip.
 A final test would be to pierce a kernel with a fingernail.
 If it spurts milky liquid, it's ready.

-Planting Corn: Corn is generally direct seeded, after all danger of frost is past.
+Corn is generally direct seeded, after any danger of frost has passed.
 Because corn is pollinated by the wind, it does best when planted in blocks rather than rows.
 Pollen from the male tassels needs to make contact with the female silks and close planting means more contact.

-Soil: The soil should be loose, with a neutral pH (6.0 - 7.0).
+The soil should be loose, with a neutral pH (6.0 to 7.0).
 Heavy soils inhibit corn's long tap roots.
 The shallow roots you will see on the soil surface are predominantly there to anchor the tall plants.